Path Planning for Masked Diffusion Model Sampling: Discrete Diffusion with Path Planning

 \cut{ \zack{Compared to self-planning, BERT-planning introduces additional overhead by requiring $L$ evaluations of the BERT planner in additon to $L$ evaluations of the denoiser in order to generate a sequence.
 However, we found that even a very lightweight (8m) BERT can serve as an effective planner, and hence the additional overhead created in BERT planning introduces minimal additional compute time to sequence generation compared to Ancestral sampling or Self-Planning.} \joey{No need to discuss overhead here, this makes it sound weaker.
 Discuss in experiments if needed}}

 \looseness=-1 \xhdr{Trained-Planner} We can also employ a trained planner that operates on the denoiser’s prediction and the current masked input.
-Specifically, we freeze the denoiser during training and optimize the planner using a cross-entropy loss derived from the planner ELBO objective.
-Specifically, the planner learns to predict whether each token should be selected based on whether the denoiser's output matches the ground-truth token.
+Specifically, we freeze the denoiser during training and fine-tune the BERT planner by taking $G^j_M(\mb{z},\mb{x})=G^j_U(\mb{z},\mb{x})=\text{Cat}(z^j;B_{\phi}^{j}(\mb{z}))$ using a cross-entropy loss derived from the planner ELBO objective.
+In this case, the planner learns to predict whether each token should be selected based on whether the denoiser's output matches the ground-truth token.
 As detailed in \cref{alg:p2_training}, the planner is supervised to match the optimal decoding trajectory—i.e., one that prioritizes correct positions.
-The training of the planner in~\cref{alg:p2_training} is theoretically supported by the following Proposition: